ON MARCH 18 TROOPS LEAVE THEIR BARRACKS AT 2 A.M.

 -- Louise Michel

-Horses arrive only later, and the soldiers start dragging the cannons toward town.
-But when the crowd seizes them and drags them back to the summit, they do not resist.
+Horses arrive later, and the soldiers start dragging the cannons toward town.
+When the crowd seizes them and hauls them back to the summit, they do not resist.

 # # #

-A soldier smoking and standing by becomes a stock figure : many future Communards believe that soldiers will not hurt them.
+A soldier smoking and standing by becomes a stock figure: Many future Communards believe that the troops will not hurt them.

 # # #

-Tolling bells spread the news and barricades spring up throughout the east, despite the wide, straight streets built to prevent them.
+Tolling bells spread the news and barricades spring up throughout the east, in spite of the wide, straight streets built to prevent them.

 An officer is shot at the foot of the Montmartre hill: